ansible/receptor-collection/README.md

     receptor_protocol: 'tcp'
     receptor_port: 27199

-Hostvars for the protocol this instance of Receptor will use (allowable options are 'tcp', 'udp', and 'ws' for websockets), and the port number it will listen for those connections on.
+Override with hostvars for the protocol this instance of Receptor will use (allowable options are 'tcp', 'udp', and 'ws' for websockets), and the port number it will listen for those connections on.

 ---